awsdocs/amazon-emr-management-guide/doc_source/emr-studio-configure-workspace.md

 1. Enter a **Workspace name** and a **Description**\.
 Naming a Workspace helps you identify it on the **Workspaces** page\.

-1. Expand the **Subnet** dropdown list and select a subnet for the Workspace\.
-Each subnet in the dropdown list belongs to the same Amazon Virtual Private Cloud \(VPC\) as the Studio\.

 1. \(Optional\) To attach a cluster to a Workspace when you create the Workspace, expand the **Advanced configuration** section\.
 **Note**
-You must select a subnet for a Workspace before you can choose a cluster option under **Advanced configuration**\.
 Provisioning a new cluster requires access permissions from your administrator\.

    Choose one of the cluster options for the Workspace and attach the cluster\.
 For more information about provisioning a cluster when you create a Workspace, see [Create a new EMR Cluster for a Workspace](emr-studio-create-use-clusters.md#emr-studio-create-cluster)\.